Overview

 such other relationships.
 See Item 5- Negotiated Fees.

-In addition to the above services, Financial Planning is also offered to supplement advisory
+In addition to the above services, Holistic Financial and Wealth Planning is also offered to

-Stavis Wealth provides Financial Planning only to current or prospective clients they
+family offices.
+When Stavis Wealth provides such Financial Planning only to current or

-undertake no responsibility for, and provide no investment or brokerage services related
+prospective clients they undertake no responsibility for, and provide no investment or

-to, such clients’ investment accounts unless otherwise agreed to in writing.
+brokerage services related to, such clients’ investment accounts unless otherwise agreed to

 Stavis Wealth offers Financial-Wealth Planning through the various programs